 Remote monitoring is used when monitoring on a cloud.
-You can use any MySQL Enterprise Monitor Agent to monitor MySQL instances remotely, including the bundled Agent that is automatically installed and started with the MySQL Enterprise Service Manager.
+You can use any MySQL Enterprise Monitor Agent to monitor MySQL instances remotely, including the built-in agent that is automatically installed and started with MySQL Enterprise Service Manager.

-When configuring a MySQL instance to monitor from the MySQL Instances Dashboard, do the following:
+When configuring a MySQL instance to monitor from the Instances view, do the following: